ywseo/ywseo.github.io/_publications/2018-01-01-paper-title-number-2.md

 handheld camera and by the Google street view, and 3) from the images of a same location taken daytime and nighttime.

-Chih-Chung Chou, YoungWoo Seo, and Chieh-Chih Wang, A two-stage sampling for robust feature matching, <i>Journal of Field Robotics</i>, ROB-17-0013, in press, 2018.
+Chih-Chung Chou, **YoungWoo Seo**, and Chieh-Chih Wang, A two-stage sampling for robust feature matching, <i>Journal of Field Robotics</i>, ROB-17-0013, in press, 2018.